Shashankreddyo8/finnodash-ai/README.md

 🧠 FINNOLAN — AI-Powered Financial Research Assistant
+🏆 Why the Name FINNOLAN?

+Inspired by Christopher Nolan, known for:

+complex narratives

+precision

+deep logic

+intelligent storytelling

+FinnoDash-AI reflects the same qualities — smart, layered, structured, intelligent, and ahead of its time.
+FINNOLAN = Finance + Nolan-level intelligence.
 A modern, intelligent financial analytics platform inspired by the precision and complexity of Christopher Nolan’s storytelling.

 FINNOLAN is an AI-driven financial research assistant that unifies real-time stock data, news summarization, sentiment analysis, AI insights, and automated notifications into a single, seamless dashboard.